muggy8/improbable/have-and-havenot/rM7jQact.md

 Many of the things here, I wouldn't even have considered eating unless I was extremely desperate during a field mission.

-I activated the Vibration ability targeting the bucket of water and the tray and the uneaten bits and pieces quickly fell away from the tray.
+I activated the Vibration ability targeting the bucket of water and the tray.

+Soon enough, the uneaten bits and pieces of food quickly fell away from the tray.

 Ethan was observing me as I did this.